zlash/kwyjibo/README.md

 ###Controllers and Actions
 The main components in a Kwyjibo app are the controllers and their actions.
 Each controller is a mount point for a set of actions, and each action can handle a request to a specific path and HTTP method.

+The controllers must be decorated with the `@Controller` decorator, specifying the mount point:
+- `@Controller("/myMountPoint")` will mount the controller in `/myMountPoint`.
+- `@Controller(AnotherController, "/myMountPoint")` will mount the controller in the specified mount point, but using `AnotherController` as its root (for instance, this could be ended up being mounted as `/someMountPoint/myMountPoint`.

+You can - optionally - add the `@DocController` decorator to add documentation and the `@Middleware` decorator to apply middlewares to all the controller actions

+Each action is a method in the controller with either, a `@Get`, `@Post` or `@Method` decorator to specify its route and HTTP method, or at least one of the `@DocAction` or `@ActionMiddleware` decorators, and it will use the default mount point (the method name, using the `GET` HTTP method)

+The `@DocAction` the same way `@DocController` does, but for actions, and the `@ActionMiddleware` to apply middlewares to particular actions.

 By default, the action methods receive at least a `context: Kwyjibo.Context` parameter that allows it to access the request and response objects and can return: